About Us

 Rev. Prince Devanandan

-The All Saints office administrator is Jan Zane-Harris
+The All Saints office administrator is Patrice Jones

 All Saints has been many things over the last 150 years.